Rohit-vel/Terraform_codepipeline_repository/README.md

 7. terraform show    # run after terraform refresh to see manual changes.

-# If you want to access you terraform created instance from your current machine the provide the your public key in pipeline's instance
+# If you want to access you terraform created instance from your current machine then provide your public key in pipeline's instance

-you will get key with command   : ssh-keygen
+you will get this public key with command   : ssh-keygen